 DON'T GET CAUGHT OFF GUARD BY UNKNOWN ISSUES WITH YOUR HOME AT THE LAST MINUTE.
 LET ME COVER THE COST OF YOUR HOME INSPECTION TO ENSURE A SMOOTH AND SUCCESSFUL TRANSACTION FOR EVERYONE.

-I have been a licensed Home Inspector for over 10 years.
+I was previously a Home Inspector for over 10 years.
 I understand the importance and value of pre-listing inspections for sellers which is why I am willing to cover the cost of your home's pre-listing inspection up to $600 upon the closing of the sale.

 In my years of experience, pre-listing inspections rarely discover huge deal-breaking issues that cost hundreds of thousands of dollars to repair.
 Typically, a pre-listing inspection report will identify things like an 18 year old hot water tank that needs to be replaced, broken bathroom fans, missing electrical cover plates and so on.
 None of these items are deal breakers individually, however with enough small items put together, they very well could be.